 Some headlines may have reported about the dangers of e-cigarettes in ways designed to scare you.
 These stories claim that e-cigarettes have everything from formaldehyde to diacetyl (a chemical flavoring linked to lung disease) however what these fail to mention is that regular cigarettes themselves contain the same ingredients and, in fact, in much larger quantities.

-Many expert confirm the fact that e-cigarettes are safer as well.
-Previous studies have shown that e-cig vapor contain 1/20th less carcinogens than the cigarettes they often replace.
+Many experts confirm the fact that e-cigarettes are safer as well.
+Previous studies have shown that e-cig vapor contains 1/20th fewer carcinogens than the cigarettes they often replace.
 Most recently and notably, Public Health England published reports stating that e-cigarettes are in fact 95% less harmful than the old-fashioned cigarette model.

-While research is still need to determine the exact effects of long term e-cigarette vapor exposure, the initial findings seem to show that there is little doubt they are leaps and bounds healthier than regular cigarettes.
+While research is still needed to determine the exact effects of long-term e-cigarette vapor exposure, the initial findings seem to show that there is little doubt they are leaps and bounds healthier than regular cigarettes.